Preparing for a New Season

 A simple example which comes to mind for me is eating at restaurants.
 Prior to the pandemic, we ate out quite a bit.
 Of course, with the lock down all of that went away.
 As a result, I have cooked more, we have eaten healthier, and we have saved a ton of money!
 While I am all for supporting our local eating establishments, I don’t think we will return to our eating-out practices.
 In other words, we have “dug up” eating out and replaced it with home-cooking.

 Another pandemic-induced issue I have had to face is my obsession with busyness.
 As long as I can remember, I have always been busy!
 From the time I graduated from college, I began teaching while simultaneously attending graduate school and serving as a school sponsor for various activities.
 At one time (before children) I also worked a part-time job.
-I know I am a wired this way a bit, but I have also discovered that if I am not careful, I can associate busyness with worthiness.
+I know I am wired this way, but I have also discovered that if I am not careful, I can associate busyness with worthiness.
 I suspect many of us feel likewise.
 The busier we are the more important we feel.
 This certainly isn’t true, but it can easily become a deeply held belief system.
 When the pandemic hit, my busyness (as I had come to know it) came to a halt.
 While the letup didn’t last long, it was long enough for me to take stock of how I had let busyness become way overgrown and important.
 Pruning was (and still is) in order!

 I would venture to say the pandemic has left little of our lives untouched.
 From personal priorities, to relationships, to work habits, and most importantly to spiritual disciplines—all have felt the impact in one way or another.
 Just like the dead bush outside my window, we will have to make a decision.
 Is this area of my life dead?
 Alive?
-Does it need dug up?
+Does it need to be dug up?
 Replaced?
 Pruned?

 When spring comes, and it is coming, only that which had deep roots will survive.
 Our faith keeps us deeply grounded in God’s promises.
 From these promises, new growth will sprout as we submit ourselves to His Lordship over our lives.
 When everything else dies out, we are left with the beauty of who God is and His goodness to us.
 He is definitely alive!